PrinDyane/weekly-planner/README.md

 **Features:**
 - Google login to securely access your tasks
-- Add tasks with ot without a time
+- Add tasks with or without a time
 - Edit ot delete tasks
 - Mark tasks as done or not done
 - Google login authentication